Julio César Arana: Rubber baron

 Julio Arana started multiple enterprises in collaboration with different business partners in the 1890s.
 Two of these notable partners include Juan B. Vega and Luis F. Morey, who established the Vega, Morey y Compania in 1890.
 (Note: In 1900 Morey's own enterprise would become the fourth largest exporting firm in Iquitos.
 The next year, in 1901, he became senator for the department of Loreto.)
-Another company founded in the same year, was Arana y Vega Ltda, a commercial firm that had an office on the Javary River.
+Another company founded in the same year was Arana y Vega Ltda, a commercial firm that had an office on the Javary River.
 This relationship helped to facilitate transportation for Arana's expanding enterprise.
 In 1896, Arana moved his family to Iquitos.
-That same year, The Galvez steamship, owned by Arana and captained by his brother Lizardo, travelled down the Caraparaná River and purchased six tons of rubber from Colombians that were settled there.
+That same year, the Galvez steamship, owned by Arana and captained by his brother Lizardo, travelled down the Caraparaná River and purchased six tons of rubber from Colombians that were settled there.

 Arana began trading with Benjamin Larrañaga and his son Rafael in 1896.
 The Larrañaga's owned La Chorrera, a settlement on the Igaraparaná where they enslaved the native population to extract rubber.
 Some of the enslaved native groups used for labor in the Putumayo include: Huitoto, Andoque, Bora, Ocaina, Muinane, Resígaros, Yabuyanos, Nonuyas and Yurias.
 Sometime in 1898, Arana established a commercial house in Iquitos for his enterprise.
 His largest competitor in the city, Carlos Fitzcarrald, drowned in an accident on the Urubamba River the previous year.

-Arana soon began peddling firearms, liqueur, and goods with other Colombians along the Putumayo, negotiating business with as many of them as possible.
+Arana soon began peddling firearms, liquor, and goods with other Colombians along the Putumayo, negotiating business with as many of them as possible.
 In 1901, Arana established the Larrañaga, Arana y compañia, with Benjamin Larrañaga as a business partner.
 There was an armed conflict between the Larrañaga's and several other Colombian patron's on the Putumayo, as the latter wanted to evict the Larrañga's from the region.

 Information later provided by Rómulo Paredes, a judge in Iquitos, stated that Arana arrived on the Putumayo steamship at La Chorrera and intermediated a meeting between the two groups of Colombians.
 An agreement was made to pay Rafael Tobar and his companions 50,000 sols, and the Calderón hermano's were paid 14,000 for a settlement they built on the Igaraparana River.
-Paredes did not provide a date for this meeting, however Rafael Tobar, Cecilio Plata, Juan Cabrera, and Aquiléo Torres were arrested at La Chorrera in July of 1901 then taken to Iquitos as prisoners.
+Paredes did not provide a date for this meeting, however Rafael Tobar, Cecilio Plata, Juan Cabrera, and Aquiléo Torres were arrested at La Chorrera in July 1901 then taken to Iquitos as prisoners.
 Those four Colombians were the original patrons of the rubber stations Entre Rios, Atenas, and La Sabana.
 (Note: These stations would later become correspondingly managed by Andrés O'Donnell, Elías Martinengui, and Aristides Rodriguez for Arana's enterprise.)
 Under Arana's enterprise, the indigenous peoples subjugated at these rubber stations delivered latex to La Chorrera, and this product would then be shipped to Iquitos.